This blog post is part of a comprehensive article series designed to help business owners and non-technical users grow online using the WordPress CMS.

-WordPress CMS Market Share
+WordPress CMS Usage

 WordPress began in 2003.
-It was originally written by Matt Mullenweg and Mike Little.
-It is currently the most popular self-hosted content management system (CMS) in the world, used on millions of websites and accessed by tens of millions of people every day.
+It was originally a simple program developed by co-founders Matt Mullenweg and Mike Little.
+WordPress is now the most popular self-hosted blogging tool in the world, used on millions of sites and accessed by tens of millions of people every day.

-(WordPress [hosted version] unique views.
+(WordPress [hosted version] unique monthly views.
 Source: Automattic.com)

 WordPress is the world’s leading CMS platform and powers over 30% of the web …

-(WP CMS usage figures.
+(WP CMS usage statistics.
 Source: trends.builtwith.com/cms)